nluka/cpp-lib/README.md

 # cpp-lib

-A varied collection of useful C++ code written for me, by me.
+A collection of useful C++ functionality not included in the STL.

 ## arr2d